Fawlty22/readme-generator/README.md

   ## **Installation**
-  To run this program locally, f
+  To run this program locally, d <br>
-  You can also watch a short video on installation [here.](https://f)
+  You can also watch a short video on installation [here.](https://d)

   ## **Usage Information**
-  f
+  d

   ## **Contribution Guidelines**